Community Council elections

 - 124 Community Councils attracted more than half the maximum membership, allowing them to form from 12noon on Friday, 1 November 2019.

 - 16 Community Councils did not establish as they failed to attract half the maximum membership.
-(The next opportunity for nominations to be made to those Community Councils will be confirmed at a later date).

 If there are less candidates than seats, then no election is to be held and if the membership of the community council falls to less than half, then the Community Council shall not operate until there are enough members.